HackerUSA-CE/aisd-wde-08-bootstrap-grid/README.md

 -   The `col-sm-12` class makes each card take up the full width of the row on smaller screens.

 ## 8. **Experiment with Different Column Sizes**
-To further understand the flexibility of the Bootstrap grid system, let's experiment with different column sizes.
+To further understand the flexibility of the Bootstrap grid system, try to experiment with different column sizes.

 - [ ] Add the `Italy` destination card and the new `Paris` card listed below
 - [ ] Try changing the column classes to `col-md-3` and `col-sm-6`:

 ```html
 <div class="container my-5">